Climate Action Plan

 I have been waiting for a long time for leaf blowers to be banned on Mercer Island.
 If we are committed to reducing our carbon emissions, why do we allow the horrific noise and air polluting blowers to roar around the island non-stop?
 As I sit here typing, it is difficult to concentrate because of the awful din coming from next door.
 What can I do as a concerned citizen?
 Is this an issue for the city council?
 There must be other like minded folks on this issue.

-leaf blowers are the devil almost 2 years ago
+leaf blowers are the devil over 2 years ago

 Will the CAP compare carbon savings between natural gas and electrical appliances based on how PSE generates electricity?
 And will it calculate how adding to the necessary electricity capacity for PSE will affect prices for electricity and possible brown outs.
 How much carbon is saved by switching to electrical appliances if PSE generates its electricity from gas and coal?